Reading Time: 3 minutes

 That doesn’t seem as far-fetched as it once did.

-In a Bloomberg opinion piece, Ryan Sitton suggested that Texas, Saudi Arabia and Russia all cut output by 10 percent.
+In a Bloomberg opinion piece, Ryan Sitton suggested that Texas, Saudi Arabia and Russia all cut output by 10 per cent.
 Texas produced 5.35 million barrels a day in December.

 Scott Sheffield, chief executive of shale oil player Pioneer Natural Resources, has reportedly spoken to the Texas governor about offering such production restrictions in negotiations with the Saudis and the Russians.